 IC Validator provides fast and high capacity physical verification and signoff checks.
 It runs DRC, LVS directly on OA database, performs full cross-probing and debugging, and advanced ESD (Electro-Static Discharge) checking with PERC (Programmable Electrical Rule Checking).

 The RF frequencies used in wireless communications range from 400MHz to 7GHz, and extend to mm-wave bands of 24GHz~95GHz.
 While higher frequency bands provide wider bandwidth for faster data transmission, the circuits usually take longer design times due to more severe parasitic coupling effects.
 RF IC designers need faster design-to-signoff turn-around-time.

-Synopsys PrimeSim Continuum provides faster block and chip level simulations and faster closure with post-layout extracted view simulation.
+Synopsys PrimeSim simulation solution provides faster block and chip level simulations and faster closure with post-layout extracted view simulation.